 This article shall not be construed to apply so as unlawfully to interfere with interstate commerce, nor to any sales conducted pursuant to an order of any court, nor to require a license for any person selling personal property at wholesale to dealers in such articles, nor to salesmen or canvassers doing business with any factory, store or place of business in the Township of Union, nor to require a license from merchants having an established place of business in the Township of Union for soliciting, through themselves or employees, of orders from customers and delivering the same, but the provisions in this article as to manner of approach and deportment shall, nevertheless, apply.

 No person shall canvass, solicit for business purposes, distribute business circulars, handbills, pamphlets or other matter or call from house to house in the Township of Union for any of the foregoing or other purposes, without having first applied for and received and paid for a license in the manner set forth in this article.
-The application for a license to distribute business circulars, handbills, pamphlets or other matter shall be accompanied with a copy of said business circular, handbill, pamphlet or other matter intended to be distributed, provided that in the case of persons exempt from the necessity of a license by §§ 317-9 and 317-20 of this article, no such persons nevertheless shall canvass, solicit for business purposes, distribute business circulars, handbills, pamphlets or other matter or call from house to house in the Township of Union for any of the foregoing or other purposes without first setting forth, in writing, to the Police Department of Union Township the name, address, age and description of such person and sufficient data to show that such person is authentically engaged in the business indicated and is so exempt.
-Upon compliance, as indicated herein the Chief of Police shall issue a certificate to such person indicating his exemption from the necessity of such license, and said person shall not be required to pay a fee therefor.
+The application for a license to distribute business circulars, handbills, pamphlets or other matter shall be accompanied with a copy of said business circular, handbill, pamphlet or other matter intended to be distributed along with a written proof of intended recipients' acknowledgment to receive such circular, handbills, pamphlets or other matter or call, provided that in the case of persons exempt from the necessity of a license by §§ 317-9 and 317-20 of this article, no such persons nevertheless shall canvass, solicit for business purposes, distribute business circulars, handbills, pamphlets or other matter or call from house to house in the Township of Union for any of the foregoing or other purposes without first setting forth, in writing, to the Police Department of Union Township the name, address, age and description of such person and sufficient data to show that such person is authentically engaged in the business indicated and is so exempt.
+Upon compliance, as indicated herein, the Chief of Police shall issue a certificate to such person indicating his exemption from the necessity of such license, and said person shall not be required to pay a fee therefor.

 Any person, firm or corporation desiring to distribute circulars, handbills, pamphlets or other matter not for a business or commercial purpose and not for pecuniary profit shall first obtain a permit from the Chief of Police as herein set forth for that purpose but shall not be required to pay a fee for such permit.